 Kōjin emphasises the innate potential of every person to awaken to their true nature and to recognise the infinite, absolute dimension of existence.
 Living in harmony with this awakening is the very manifestation of realisation itself — intimate, unending, continuously unfolding beyond all measure.

 Born and raised in Newton, Massachusetts, Kōjin earned a BA and an MA from Saint Michael’s College in Vermont.
-He spent over twenty years living in France, where he worked as a translator and university lecturer while obtaining master's degrees and a doctorate in Comparative Literature at the Université de Paris III – Sorbonne Nouvelle.
+After moving to Japan to teach English, he relocated to France where he spent over twenty years living in Paris, working as a translator and university lecturer while obtaining master's degrees and a doctorate in Comparative Literature at the Université de Paris III – Sorbonne Nouvelle.

 Alongside his academic publications, he is the author of Meeting the True Dragon: Zen Master Dogen’s Fukanzazengi (2019), and Striking Emptiness: Zen Master Dogen’s Bendowa (2024).